codersMom/angular100-labs-2020-06-22/Ch09-Routing/4routeparams/README.md

   ![](../screenshots/4-error-router-module-needed.png)

-4. You need to add RouterModule to imports of every @NgModule() where components use any component or directive from RouterModule (in this case routerLink).
+4. You need to add RouterModule to imports of every Feature @NgModule() where components use any component or directive from RouterModule (in this case routerLink).

    Modify the **albums.module.ts** file to import the RouterModule.